arrdem/guten-tag/README.md

  :employer   ""}
 ```

-Which is great for many reasons, but as jneen argued in her talk, it has issues with validation, nils can slip in, and the type key is advisory.
+Which is great for many reasons being associative, extensible and immutable, but as jneen argued in her talk, it has issues with validation, nils can slip in, and the type key is advisory.
 To paraphrase a 40 minute talk, the above map represents the sum of a type name and a bunch of data.
 What we really want is the product of a type name and a bunch of data so that the type clearly identifies the data and can't get lost.
 The pattern that jneen points to is to use one of the following: